 Note: Benefits are taxed based on the date the payment was issued.

-Form 1099G is now available in Uplink for the most recent tax year.
-You can access your Form 1099G information on your Correspondence page in Uplink account.
-We mailed you a paper Form 1099G if you have opted into paper mailing or are a telephone filer.
+Form 1099-G will be available on claimants’ Uplink CSS Correspondence pages by Feb.
+1, 2022.
+Once it is available, you can access your Form 1099-G information on your Correspondence page in your Uplink account.
+We will mail you a paper Form 1099-G if you have opted into paper mailing or are a telephone filer.

 FREQUENTLY ASKED QUESTIONS

 A: Yes.
-All individuals who received benefits in a calendar year will receive the 1099G tax form.
-This includes claimants who received regular UI benefits and claimants who received benefits under the federal pandemic relief programs (PUA, PEUC, EB, FPUC, and LWA).
+All individuals who received benefits in a calendar year will receive the 1099-G tax form.
+This includes claimants who received regular UI benefits and claimants who received benefits under the federal pandemic relief programs (PUA, PEUC, EB, FPUC, and MEUC).

-A: You will find the 1099G in Uplink on your Correspondence page.
-You may need Adobe Acrobat Reader software to open the 1099, and that can be downloaded for free at https://get.adobe.com/reader/.
+A: You will find the 1099-G in Uplink on your Correspondence page.
+You may need Adobe Acrobat Reader software to open the 1099-G, and that can be downloaded for free at https://get.adobe.com/reader/.
 NOTE: if you were a phone filer, it will be mailed to you.
-No other 1099Gs will be mailed.
+No other 1099-Gs will be mailed.

 A: Navigate to the Uplink Claimant Self Service Logon page and click either the “Forgot Password?” or “Forgot UserName?” icons.
 You will need to have your SSN and date of birth to answer questions.
 If you enter the incorrect password too many times, your account will be revoked.
 The account will automatically reset in 24 hours and you will then need to follow the forgot password instructions.

-A: Your 1099G is correct.
+A: Your 1099-G is correct.
 It was completed using the information in our system showing how much you were paid in unemployment benefits.
-Please review your Uplink payments made in calendar year 2020.
+Please review your Uplink payments made in calendar year 2021.

 A: The “Paid to Date” amount on Uplink’s Claimant Homepage under Claims includes all payments through the present date on the claim listed.
-The 1099G only includes payments made in 2020.
-Additionally, the “Paid to Date” does not include the additional FPUC payment (which was $600 in 2020) or the $300 LWA payment if you received those payments.
-Both FPUC and LWA are taxable and will be included on your 1099G.
-You can find your calendar year payments by clicking on the claim and reviewing the payment details.
+The 1099-G only includes payments made in 2021.
+Additionally, the “Paid to Date” does not include the additional FPUC payment (which was $300 in 2021) or the $100 MEUC payment if you received those payments.
+Both FPUC and MEUC are taxable and will be included on your 1099-G. You can find your calendar year payments by clicking on the claim and reviewing the payment details.

 A: We cannot provide advice on how to complete your tax return.
 Please contact the IRS by phone at (800) 829-1040 or refer to the IRS website at https://www.irs.gov for information on how to report this.